raspberrypilearning/3D-scene/en/step_4.md

 ---

+**Hill as separate sprites**: [See inside](https://scratch.mit.edu/projects/452573711/editor){:target="_blank"}

 You can create parts of your scenery as seperate sprites.
 Then other sprites can move between them.

 Either, you can create a new sprite for each object in the scenery.
-In the below example, each hill is a sprite.
+In the below example, you will create some **Hill** sprites.

 ![Make hills as a number of sprite](images/challenge2-scenery-sprites.png){:width="400px"}

-Or you can create a sprite that combines objects.
+You can also create a sprite that combines objects.
 For example, in the below there are two hills in one sprite:

 ![Make hills as a number of sprite](images/challenge2-scenery-combine-sprites.png){:width="400px"}